"December is the month that squeezes my heart": The heartbreaking testimony of a Cuban in the U.S. with I-220A

 "I have no words to express the pain I feel in my soul today."

-For Cuban Yilian Martínez, as for many in a similar situation, December brings not only lights and carols but also a weight in the heart that seems to grow with each passing day.
-"No matter how much we send, no matter how much we give, we will never experience that joy that can only be felt when you're with family," she confessed in a video shared on her TikTok account, @yilian8508.
+For Cuban Yilian Martínez, as for many in a similar situation, December does not bring only lights and carols, but also a weight in the heart that seems to grow with each passing day.
+“No matter how much we send, no matter how much we give, we will never feel that joy that only comes when you are with family,” she confessed in a video shared on her TikTok account, @yilian8508.

-From Tampa Bay, Florida, Yilian shared how these dates, which are usually a time of joy for many, become a painful reminder for those, like her, living under the I220A immigration status in the United States.
-Unable to travel or reunite with their loved ones, she asserts that December is “the month that weighs heavy on my heart.”
+From Tampa Bay, Florida, Yilian shared how this season, which is often a time of joy for many, becomes a painful reminder for those, like her, living under the I220A immigration status in the United States.
+Unable to travel or reunite with her loved ones, she asserts that December is "the month that crushes my heart."

-"We will be behind a screen, wishing that the earth would swallow us up," she continued in her testimony, making it clear how difficult it is for her and others in her situation to face the holidays away from home.
-Despite the discouragement, she clings to hope: "We will have faith that this will pass soon and that afterwards it will only be a bad memory."
+“We will be behind a screen, wishing the earth would swallow us,” she continued in her testimony, making it clear how difficult it is for her and others in her situation to face the holidays away from home.
+Despite the discouragement, she clings to hope: “We will have faith that this will pass soon and that afterward it will only be a bad memory.”

-In the comments, some people going through similar experiences immediately identified with his words.
-“That's exactly how it is, almost three years here without being able to see my mother and without hope,” wrote one user.
-Others expressed their support with heart and teardrop emojis, making it clear that Yilian's pain is not unique, but shared by many.
+In the comments, some people going through similar experiences immediately identified with her words.
+"That's exactly it, almost three years here without being able to see my mother and without hope," wrote one user.
+Others expressed their support with heart and tear emojis, making it clear that Yilian's pain is not unique but shared by many.

-The I-220A is a parole document that allows migrants to remain in the United States while their immigration status is determined.
-For many Cubans, it represents a legal limbo, with no possibility of obtaining permanent residency or returning to Cuba without risks.
+The I-220A is a parole document that allows migrants to remain in the United States while their immigration status is being determined.
+For many Cubans, it represents a legal limbo, with no possibility of obtaining permanent residency or safely returning to Cuba.

 How does family separation emotionally impact Cubans in the U.S.?

-Family separation has a deep emotional impact on Cuban emigrants, who often experience nostalgia, sadness, and anxiety.
-Holiday seasons, such as December, intensify these feelings as they are reminded of the absence of their loved ones.
+Family separation has a deep emotional impact on Cuban emigrants, who often suffer from nostalgia, sadness, and anxiety.
+Holiday seasons, such as December, intensify these feelings as they remind them of the absence of their loved ones.

 What challenges do Cubans with I-220A face in the U.S.?

-What are the common feelings among Cubans living far from their families during the holidays?
+What are the common feelings among Cubans who live far from their families during the holidays?

-During the holidays, many Cubans experience feelings of sadness and loneliness due to the distance from their families.
-Celebrations, which are usually moments of togetherness, turn into painful reminders of their separation, intensifying their desire to reunite with their loved ones.
+During the festivities, many Cubans experience feelings of sadness and loneliness due to the distance from their families.
+Celebrations, which are usually times of togetherness, turn into painful reminders of their separation, intensifying their desire to reunite with their loved ones.

 Filed under: